polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 ## Stakeholders

-This RFC has been opened on my own initiative because I think that this is a good technical solution to a usuability problem that many people are encountering and that they don't realize can be solved.
+This RFC has been opened on my own initiative because I think that this is a good technical solution to a usability problem that many people are encountering and that they don't realize can be solved.

 ## Explanation